 Zippers were new in the 1930s and were cheaper than other fastening methods.
 They helped advance the ready-to-wear manufactured clothing industry.
 Catalogs and department store shopping increased dramatically.
 Zipper pulls were sometimes monogrammed with one’s initials for free when buying from many catalogs.

 1930s Dress Skirts:

-Skirts in the thirties were generally fitted to the mid thigh before flaring out, hemlines reaching the midcalf, but clothes for work were commonly cut a bit more loosely, though not a true a-line skirt.
+Skirts in the thirties were generally fitted to the mid thigh before flaring out with hemlines reaching the midcalf.
+Clothes for work, meanwhile, were commonly cut a bit more loosely, though not to the point of being a true A-line skirt.
 They often featured multiple gores for ease of movement.
-1930s house dresses usually had serviceable pockets on the mid thigh, often trimmed with lace or ruffles, while most women’s dresses to be worn out of the house did not have pockets at all.
+1930s house dresses usually had serviceable pockets on the mid thigh, often trimmed with lace or ruffles, while most women’s dresses meant to be worn out of the house did not have pockets at all.

 This concludes our look at 1930s house dress history.
 Next up, 1930s day dresses and afternoon styles.

 You asked and I found them — 1930s house dress patterns and many other women’s Depression era sewing patterns too: